dustinpfister/hexo_sitesource/source/_posts/lodash-find.md

 layout: post
 categories: lodash
 id : 37
-updated: 2017-9-14 11:37:58
+updated: 2017-9-14 11:46:50
-version: 1.0
+version: 1.1
 ---

 So there is the old do I use objects or arrays problem that I run into when working on a project.
 Of course [arrays are objects](/2017/05/12/js-arrays-are-objects/), but I gather that you may know what I mean if you are like me, and have been coding with javaScript for a few years.
 I try not to get caught up on these things, as of late I seem to be going with arrays.
-As such methods like [_.find](https://lodash.com/docs/4.17.4#chunk)) in [lodash](https://lodash.com/) come in handy.
+As such methods like [\_.find](https://lodash.com/docs/4.17.4#find) in [lodash](https://lodash.com/) come in handy.

 <!-- more -->

 ## The basic usage example

-So _.find will help with returning an element in an array, rather than it's index.
-So if you have an array of objects and you want to find a single object in the array by a certian key value pare _.find is the right tools for the job.
+So \_.find will help with returning an element in an array, rather than it's index.
+So if you have an array of objects and you want to find a single object in the array by a certian key value pare \_.find is the right tools for the job.

 ```js
 var db_array = [